chadng/IRS-MR-2019-01-19-IS1PT-GRP-X-Men-Online_Order_Management_System/README.md

 ---
 ## SECTION 2 : EXECUTIVE SUMMARY / PAPER ABSTRACT
 Singapore ranks amongst countries with the highest population density in the world.
-In a bid to have firm control over long term urban planning, the Singapore government came up with the ìBuilt to Orderî (abbreviated BTO) initiative back in 2001.
+In a bid to have firm control over long term urban planning, the Singapore government came up with the ‚ÄúBuilt to Order‚Äù (abbreviated BTO) initiative back in 2001.
 These are new Housing Development Board (HDB) flats tightly controlled by their eligibility and quantity released every year.
 In more recent years, the modern BTO scheme in Singapore requires a waiting period of 3-4 years, and is generally targeted at young Singaporean couples looking to purchase their first property and set up a family.
-Nationality and income ceilings are some of the broad filters that determine oneís eligibility for the highly sought after projects.
+Nationality and income ceilings are some of the broad filters that determine one‚Äôs eligibility for the highly sought after projects.

 Our team, comprising of 6 young Singaporeans, all hope to be property owners one day.
 Many of our peers opt for BTO flats due to their affordability, existence of financial aid from the government, as well as their resale value.
 However, there often exists a knowledge gap for these young couples during the decision making process and they end up making potentially regretful decisions.
 We would like to bridge this knowledge gap, and have hence chosen to base our project on creating a recommender system for BTO flats, utilizing the data from recent launches in Tampines, Eunos, Sengkang and Punggol.